daattali/daattali.github.io/_posts/2020-10-29-debugging-with-dean-1.md

 carbonads-sm-horizontal: true
 ---

 If you're impatient and want to watch the video immediately, you can [watch it directly on YouTube](https://youtu.be/sP_VB9OFJP0?start=45).
+Just remember to subscribe after so you won't miss my next videos!

 ## Table of contents